wengandrew/battery-talent-census/README.md

    more relevant (this is the answer to one of the main census questions, not from the company section).

 6. "How many live in one country but work for a company headquartered in another country?"

+7. Build a NLP processor function for the free-form response questions.
+Use o1-preview; ask it to define categories based on the responses, and count the number of responses within each category.
+Ask it to return the response in a structured way, like in a Python dictionary

 ## Notes for Census Implementation Improvements

+Some tips for future self...

-1. For the question "What is your current employment situation?" include options for "business owner", "self-employed", "consulting", "founder."
+1. For the question "What is your current employment situation?" include options for "business owner", "self-employed", "consulting", "founder", etc.

 2. I received a total of 0 emails about census improvment suggestions.
 Leaving my email at the end of the census was not an effective way to solicit feedback.